TrellixVulnTeam/tic-tac-toe_RHBA/README.md

 * Filter To-Do List by "Active", "Completed" & "Show All"

 **Tic-Tac-Toe Features:**
-* Points tabulation + Round Count
+* Points Tabulation + Round Count
 * Each player is colour coded
-* Congratulations message for the winner!
+* Congratulatory message for the winner!

 ## Development server